codefresh-io/docs.codefresh.io/_docs/installation/installation-options.md

 ---
-title: "Installation options"
-description: "Understand Codefresh installation options"
+title: "Codefresh platform deployment"
+description: "On-premises and SaaS deployment models"
 group: installation
 redirect_from:
   - /docs/administration/installation-security/
 toc: true
 ---

+Codefresh supports SaaS (Software as a Service) and on-premises deployment options for its platform.

+Both deployment models provide seamless integration and support for Codefresh pipelines for CI (continuous integration) and Codefresh GitOps for Argo CD applications, as standalone modules or co-existing side-by-side.
+In addition to other components, Codefresh Runtimes are pivotal components within the modules.
+Codefresh pipelines and GitOps support different types of Runtimes, as you can see in the SaaS and on-premises platform architectures sections that follow.

-The Codefresh platform supports three different installation options, all compliant with [SOC2 - Type2](https://us.aicpa.org/interestareas/frc/assuranceadvisoryservices/aicpasoc2report){:target="\_blank"}.
+Note that both deployment options are compliant with [SOC2 - Type2](https://us.aicpa.org/interestareas/frc/assuranceadvisoryservices/aicpasoc2report){:target="\_blank"}.

 {% include image.html
   lightbox="true"